City of Casey: Sport

 The Casey-South Melbourne Cricket Club also have their home ground at Casey Fields.

 The Casey Warriors play rugby league in NRL Victoria.

 The Casey Cavaliers are the representative basketball club of the City of Casey.
 They compete in the NBL1, Big V and VJBL competitions.
-The Casey Basketball Association oversees all afiliated basketball within the City of Casey and has over 8,000 weekly participants.
+The Casey Basketball Association oversees all affiliated basketball within the City of Casey and has over 8,000 weekly participants.